agracey/devtoolsblog/content/reviews/pipelines/tekton.md

 ## Ideal Projects

 Tekton is a great solution for projects (and teams) where it makes sense to keep your pipelines separate from the code being built.
+This can be a useful pattern if you have several components that have the same or similar build processes because you can evolve governance in a more ,centralized way.

-My prediction is that it will be a great backbone for teams looking to build custom PaaS-like solutions and give a good separation of concerns between departments.
+My prediction is that it will be used by a lot of companies' backbone for release teams looking to build custom PaaS-like solutions and give a good separation of concerns between departments.

-(TODO: complete)
+While Tekton is my personal choice because it gives a set of abstractions that I like to think with, it's potentially a poor choice for teams with relatively few components or who don't want (or need) to jump on the Kubernetes bandwagon.

 # Conclusion

-While Tekton is my personal choice because it gives a set of abstractions that I like to thing with, it's potentially a poor choice for a newer developer or someone just looking to play around  with CI/CD ideas.

-(TODO: complete)
+Tekton is a fantastic project with a bright future.
+Teams who are bought in to Kubernetes would likely enjoy using Tekton and find it easy to manage.